tantalor/megaera/README.md

 Megaera will recursively sanitize the response in JSON or YAML mode.
 You can (and should) define `sanitize()` methods on your models to return sanitized data for the client.

+## Half-REST

+Megaera is an RPC Web service but borrows a few ideas from REST, e.g., using HTTP ''GET'' and ''POST'' verbs for reads and writes and offering multiple response formats.
+This pattern is called ["half-REST"](http://stereolambda.com/2010/04/21/the-reason-behind-the-half-rest-design-pattern/).

 ## Tests

 Megaera is packaged with [unit tests](http://docs.python.org/library/unittest.html) in the `test/` directory.